logo

 newprof

 2. Keep the "create new profile" popup on the same page.
 This way, the create new profile function flows naturally from the tab structure design.
 Just like opening a new browser tab, employees would click the "plus" button to add another profile.
 From there, they can create a new one or add previously favorited profiles.
-Clicking on “create new profile” will open a small popup (which is not shown here since my mentor oversaw that implementation.)
+Clicking on “create new profile” will open a small popup (which isn't shown here since my mentor oversaw that implementation.)

 Feed Details.